 Plaintiff's alleged harm in his legal memorandum is "time lost in the open source development cycle due to license violations and Sec.
 1202 violated."
 Plaintiff's Motion for Preliminary Injunction at 13.
 Plaintiff asserts that this time cannot be regained through a monetary award.
 Id.
 Plaintiff does not explain, at all, how Defendants alleged infringement allegedly slowed down the open source development cycle.
-The Supreme Court has discussed whether "lost time" can be sufficient to support a finding of irreparable harm, stating "[m]ere injuries, however substantial, in terms of money, time and energy necessarily expended are not enough.
-The possibility that adequate compensatory or other corrective relief will be available at a later date, in the ordinary course of litigation, weighs heavily against a claim of irreparable harm." (emphasis added) Sampson, 415 U.S. at 90 (1974) (quoting Virginia Petroleum Jobbers Association v.
+The Supreme Court has stated that "[m]ere injuries, however substantial, in terms of money, time and energy necessarily expended ...are not enough" for a finding of irreparable harm." (emphasis added) Sampson, 415 U.S. at 90 (1974) (quoting Virginia Petroleum Jobbers Association v.
 Federal Power Commission, 259 F.2d 921, 925 (D.C.
 Cir.
 1958).